We independently review all our recommendations. Purchases made via our links may earn us a commission. Learn more ❯

-We take an in-depth look at what you can expect from Amazon Music, Amazon Music Unlimited, and Amazon Music HD.
+We take an in-depth look at what you can expect from Amazon Music Unlimited, and whether or not this is worth investing in.

 Amazon Music is one of many music streaming providers and has been around for quite some time.
 But, they’re arguably less popular than other established music streaming platforms like Spotify and Apple Music.
 Why?
 This could be because they’re not available in as many countries as their competitors, or because the public always sees them as an eCommerce platform first.

 Either way, Amazon Music has one of the most number of subscription plan options, and anyone can easily drown with all of the available choices.